-Overall, our staff were true professionals during an unprecedented COVID time the past 2.5 years.
-They were resilient in so many ways.
-We were reminded that our staff truly care for our students regardless of what we are faced with.
+Overall, our staff continue to be true professionals.
+They support students in endless ways and it continues to be appreciated.
+On a daily basis we are reminded that our staff truly care for our students regardless of what we are faced with.
 (CR)